 How Does Purple Bricks Work?

-Unlike other estate agencies, the organisation has no “shop fronts” to speak of.
-Purple Bricks sells property purely via its online platform with “Local Property Experts” acting as on-the-ground estate agents.
+Operating UK-wide, Purple Bricks is a very well-known agency.
+With no “shop fronts” to speak of, the company sells property purely via its online platform, with “Local property experts” acting as on-the-ground estate agents.

 However, instead of acting as a third party platform – displaying properties up for sale via other online or high street estate agents – Purple Bricks only lists its own properties.